atick-faisal/Jetpack-Compose-Starter/docs/performance.md

 > [!IMPORTANT]
 > Always profile your app's performance using Android Studio's CPU Profiler and Layout Inspector
 > before and after optimizations to ensure they're effective.

+## Further Reading
+- [Useful Tips & Tricks](tips.md): Get useful tips for development and debugging
+- [CI/CD Setup](github.md): Set up continuous integration and deployment for the project
+- [Publishing to Play Store](fastlane.md): Learn how to publish your app to the Google Play Store